No one wants unsupportive parents.

 Parents are like this.
 Even though your parents don’t agree with what you do, they will still find ways to support you.
 For example, my parents accompanied me to Malaysia on my first day as an animator.
 They took the initiative to help me sell my books.

 Sure, they still nag at me.
 But because of love, most parents will still support their kids.
 And you need to know that.

-Most parents want their kids to be happy and safe.
+Most parents want their kids to be happy and safe and have their best interests.
 However, they might have beliefs about happiness and safety that aren’t necessarily true.

 In my case, my parents believe that having a stable job would make me happy.
 But their assumption is wrong.
 Having a stable job doesn’t make me happy.
 I need to be challenged and grow.
 I need to be creative and execute my ideas.
 Doing something meaningful that helps people is what I love.
 But my parents don’t understand that I need these things to feel fulfilled in life.

 It’s not that your parents want to make you miserable or force you to do something you don’t like.
 They have the obligation to keep you safe.
 It’s their job.
 You can’t blame them for that.

 But playing it too safe is dangerous.

 Successful people take risks.
 If everyone is comfortable with the status quo and wants to be safe, there will be no airplane, no electricity, and no internet, etc. Everything you enjoy now is a result of someone else taking risks.
 Don’t let your parents’ obligation to keep you safe limits your potential for doing something great.

 The world you live in now is very different from the world your parents used to live in.
 There are more opportunities out there.
 You just need to know how to navigate and leverage these opportunities.

 Why I Have the Courage to Do What I Love